fanaticdesign/wordpress-multisite-subdirectory-valet-driver/README.md

 ### For Valet Users
 Place the file in the following directory `~/.config/valet/Drivers` and let the magic do its thing.
 It's probably best to restart Valet.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE.md](./LICENSE.md) file for more details.